 Meanwhile, many east-Strip casino garages between Spring Mountain and the Airport are well off-Strip.
-They not only won’t be blocked by race traffic, but they provide access to side streets like Koval Lane and Audrie Street that outlet onto accessible east-west arterials that can get you out of there.
-Expect to pay for parking, which usually costs about $15 for the day but may be inflated for race day.
+They not only won’t be blocked by race traffic, but they provide access to side streets like Koval Lane and Audrie Street that outlet onto accessible east-west arterials that can get you out of there when you’re done.
+Expect to pay for parking, which usually costs about $15 for the day (though may be inflated for race day).
 Carpool.

 But don’t head west, of course!
 You can’t directly cross the race course anywhere between Downtown and Sunset Road.
 However, even if you live on the west side, or are staying west of the Strip (like people lodging at the Rio, Palms, and The Orleans), you have nearby options to cross the Strip.

-My tip for west-siders: Get to Paradise Road (or east of that if traffic is bad) and go north to Desert Inn Road.
+My tip for west-siders: Get to Paradise or Swenson Road (or east of that if traffic is bad), then go north to Desert Inn Road.
 The D.I.
 Superarterial crosses over The Strip and I-15 before the next signal intersection on Valley View.
-From here, you can head back to base as normal.
+From here, you can head back home as normal.

 2. As a night race, you have and should take the opportunity to pre-fuel